stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 The tutorial that is supplied with Python is pretty good, and enough for a committed student or someone with previous programming experience to learn the essentials of the language.
 It also has the virtue of always being up to date, whilst third-party documentation becomes obsolete over time.
 The Internet provides many other resources, though.

-There are two excellent books for learning Python 3 that you can read for free online.
-[Dive Into Python 3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!
+Google provide a [free course for learning Python](https://developers.google.com/edu/python/), consisting of video lectures and exercises.
+There are also two excellent books for learning Python 3 that you can read for free online.
+[Dive Into Python
+3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!
 If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.